12 May 2025

 Earth Observation programmes aim to provide the scientific community with continuous, large scale datasets.
 Whereas, the in situ observation network provides datasets limited either in time or in space (often high frequency punctual measurements over a short period of time), space-borne Earth Observation systems can provide long term and, often, global datasets, although generally with a lower sampling frequency (usually daily).

-Of particular interest to oceanographers and meteorologists is the acquisition of high quality sea surface temperature (SST) data.
+Of particular interest to oceanographers and meteorologists is the acquisition of high quality satellite SST data products.
 Over short time scales, this state variable provides important information on the spatial distribution and intensity of dynamic structures such as eddies, coastal currents, and upwelling region in near real time (down to a few hours after acquisition).
 Long-term datasets (going back almost four decades) can also provide information on global and regional sea surface temperature trends, which can be used to monitor the evolution of the surface ocean on decadal time scales, and help quantify the intensity of events such as El Niño/La Niña.
 Both sets of data, long term and short, are critical to the calibration and validation of weather and climate models that provide crucial information on forthcoming climate trends.
 Furthermore, SST data is a key input to all weather and climate model assimilation schemes, which limits model drift and, hence, improves the quality of forecasts.

 The importance of monitoring SST is generally accepted by the oceanographic and meteorological scientific communities.
 An SST sensor was included in the EU Copernicus-funded Sentinel-3 Earth Observation mission, namely the Sentinel Land Sea Surface Thermal Radiometer (SLSTR) which is flown on the Sentinel-3A and -3B satellites.
 This sensor has the particularity of being dual view, meaning higher quality SST observations are possible, accounting better for water vapour and aerosol, in addition to the two onboard black body calibration capability.
 It’s also useful for reference purposes when combined with other satellite SST data, as a continuation from AATSR.
 This is necessary to ensure the continuity with past SST missions.